LunarEclipse112/lunareclipse/index.Rmd

 me.
 With my specialization in bio-molecular research and data analysis knowledge I can be a bridge between lab analysis and data scientist.

 After working for a little bit to gather some work experience I am looking forward to start a Master's program in either Bio-molecular research or Data analysis and bioinformatics.

+## Future additions {-}

+In the near future I would like to add to this portfolio a page with information about my Metatranscriptomics project and some pages with RNAseq and Metagenomics pipelines and *in silico* research I have done in the past.
+I would also like to clean up the repository for the website as there are many redundant files there at the moment and previous projects now outdated or irrelevant.